 - Maintain and enhance the connectivity of the street network.

-- For projects on sites 5 acres and larger that propose new public or private streets, maintain, create, and enhance an overall network that is highly connected, and avoid dead end streets and cul-de-sacs.
+- For projects that propose new public or private streets, maintain, create, and enhance an overall network that is highly connected, and avoid dead end streets and cul-de-sacs.

 - Protect existing traditional street grid and reconnect it where possible.